Equivariant non-archimedean Arakelov theory of toric varieties: Introduction

 \section{Introduction}

 Let $X$ be a smooth projective variety over a number field $K$.
-Classical Arakelov theory (\cite{arakelov1}, \cite{arakelov2}, \cite{Fa}, \cite{GS1}, \cite{GS2}) considers algebraic cycles and vector bundles on a fixed regular model $\X$ of $X$ over the ring of integers of $K$, together with analytic data on the complex points of $X$.
+Classical Arakelov theory considers algebraic cycles and vector bundles on a fixed regular model $\X$ of $X$ over the ring of integers of $K$, together with analytic data on the complex points of $X$ (\cite{arakelov1}, \cite{arakelov2}, \cite{Fa}, \cite{GS1}, \cite{GS2}).
 Adding this data can be thought of as a \emph{compactification} of $\X$ and leads to an arithmetic intersection theory on $X$.
+Note that this is in no way a compactification in the topological sense, only in the sense that is nice enough in order to have a well-defined intersection theory.

 Now, it is an old dream to handle archimedean and non-archimedean places in a similar way.
 This means that we are looking for a description in terms of forms and currents for the contributions of the non-archimedean places.
 Such a non-archimedean Arakelov theory at finite places was developed by Bloch–Gillet–Soul\'e in \cite{BGS}, based on the Chow groups of \emph{all} regular proper models over the valuation ring.
 A drawback of this theory is that it relies strongly on the conjectured existence of resolution of singularities for models in mixed characteristics.
-However, under this hypothesis, it establishes a complete dictionary between objects in differential geometry and intersection theory.
-For example, for any integer $k \geq 0$, the authors define analogues of the four groups: closed $(k,k)$-forms, $(k,k)$-forms modulo the image of $\partial$ and $\bar{\partial}$, closed $(k,k)$-currents and $(k,k)$-currents modulo the image of $\partial$ and $\bar{\partial}$.
-These groups are identified with appropriate direct and inverse limits of Chow cycle groups and operational Chow cohomology groups of special fibers of the regular models.
+Nevertheless, under this hypothesis, it establishes a complete dictionary between objects in differential geometry and intersection theory.
+For example, for any integer $k \geq 0$, the authors define non-archimedean analogues of the four groups: closed $(k,k)$-forms, $(k,k)$-forms modulo the image of $\partial$ and $\bar{\partial}$, closed $(k,k)$-currents and $(k,k)$-currents modulo the image of $\partial$ and $\bar{\partial}$.
+The non-archimedean counterparts are appropriate direct and inverse limits of Chow cycle groups and operational Chow cohomology groups of special fibers of the regular models.
 They also define a non-archimedean analogue of the $dd^c$ operator in complex differential geometry and show that these groups fit into natural exact sequences analogous to the ones occurring in the archimedean case.